 HCG tells a woman’s body that there is a baby growing inside her.

-HCG levels are peak from roughly 8 days after ovulation and peak around 60- 90 days afterwards.
+HCG levels are peak from roughly 8 days after ovulation and peak around 60- 90 days afterward.

 Any good pregnancy test should be able to pick up your HCG levels and confirm your pregnancy.

-A sudden drop in estrogen levels can cause woman to experience headaches.
+A sudden drop in estrogen levels can cause a woman to experience headaches.

 It’s during the second and third trimester when you are more likely to experience high levels of estrogen.

 Estrogen is quite important in the development of your baby as it helps to stimulate hormone production and helps your baby to grow.